lyutyuh/genbmm/README.md

 ## genbmm
-# - Extension for Efficient Inside Algorithm
+# An Extension for Efficient Inside Algorithm

-An CUDA kernel extension for *efficient Inside Algorithm* built on the [genbmm](https://github.com/harvardnlp/genbmm) library.
+A CUDA kernel extension for *efficient Inside Algorithm* built on the [genbmm](https://github.com/harvardnlp/genbmm) library.
 It computes the inside score on the diagonals iteratively.

 ## Quickstart